jonaksindhu/jonaksindhu/README.md

 # 👋 Hi, I’m Jonak Sindhu

 🔍 **About Me:**
-I’m a **Senior QA Engineer** with over 7 years of experience in ensuring software quality across web and mobile platforms.
-Skilled in automation frameworks, API testing, and delivering seamless user experiences.
+**Senior QA Engineer** with 7+ years of expertise in blending manual and automation testing to ensure flawless digital experiences, excelling in API testing, robust frameworks, and delivering top-notch software quality across web and mobile platforms.

 👀 **Interests:**
 - QA Automation